unified-font-object/ufo-spec/versions/ufo3/fontinfo.plist.md

 6. The Type 1/CFF `FamilyName` field can be derived from the generic `familyName` attribute.
 7. If `postscriptFullName` is not given, the Type 1/CFF `FullName` field can be created by combining the generic `familyName` and `styleName` attributes.
 8. The Type 1/CFF/post table `italicAngle` field can be found at the generic `italicAngle` attribute.
 9. The Type 1/CFF `postscriptWeightName` has no standard mapping to the `openTypeOS2WeightClass` value.
-The only official examples are given in [The OpenType OS/2 table specification.].
+The only official examples are given in [The OpenType OS/2 table specification.]
 This means that the value used is often up to the authoring tool or designer.
 It should be reasonable, e.g. "Medium" for a `openTypeOS2WeightClass` value of 500, "Bold" for a value of 700, etc.

 #### Macintosh FOND Resource Data